Disney Adventure World: Marvel Avengers Campus

-Marvel Avengers Campus, a land themed around the Marvel Cinematic Universe, soft opened on 9 July 2022, and opened to the public 20 July 2022.
+Marvel Avengers Campus, a world themed around the Marvel Cinematic Universe, soft opened on 9 July 2022, and opened to the public 20 July 2022.
 Anchored as a transformed Paris-based secret location for S.H.I.E.L.D., the area's attractions and dining include Avengers Assemble: Flight Force (an Iron Man re-theme of Rock 'n' Roller Coaster Avec Aerosmith) and Spider-Man W.E.B.
-Adventure (a clone of Web Slingers: A Spider-Man Adventure from the American version of the land).
+Adventure (a clone of Web Slingers: A Spider-Man Adventure from the American version of the land at Disney California Adventure).
 This area replaced the previous "Backlot" lot of the park.